 Finally, I’d like to mention my own health.
 I really don’t want to get seriously ill or injure myself during a passage.
 All I can do about this is to ensure I have stuff like antibiotics and painkillers in my medical cabinet and try to move safely around Saoirse.

 So I guess that most of my concerns are related to things that I can do very little about.
+And less so about things that I can prepare for.
 Hitting something in the middle of nowhere, getting struck by lightning, being attacked or injuring yourself are all incidents associated with some form of bad luck.
 And I’m sure some of these concerns would be the same even if I had a crew with me.
 But the consequences are likely to get worse when you are on your own.
 I wish I could tell people that what I do is totally safe and that tons of people have done this.
 If you hang around similar minded people too long, you can easily get the feeling that lots of people do what I do.
 But I just read that more people climb Mount Everest every year than circumnavigate on a sailing vessel.
 Some guy called Dr Linus Wilson claims that 658 people reached the summit of the highest mountain in the world in 2013.
 In the same year only 330 individuals completed a full lap around the world.
 I can’t say that I can fact check that statistic and I do think 330 sounds a little low.
 Either way, climbing a mountain feels like a conquest or a goal.
 Circumnavigating is not a goal in itself for me.
 It’s all about the adventure and experiencing new things.
 But if I ever do get to finish the whole lap, I will no doubt belong to a reasonably exclusive club that predominantly did it on their own…

 4 thoughts on “65.
 The Risks of Sailing Solo”